 The plastic cores are extruded then cut to length size or can be injection molded to fixed size.
 Unlike the paper core, they can not be rolled into different thickness.
 Their sizes are normally fixed.

 Two types of plastic cores are used for thermal paper rolls.
 One is plastic solid core, like 13x17mm solid core.
 The other is plastic honeycomb core, like 13x22mm honeycomb core.

-For some printing machines, the core need to be in specific shape, such as hexagon shape.
+For particular printers , the core need to be in specific shape, such as hexagon shape.